Rekha: Personal life and off-screen work

 Critics noted Rekha for having worked hard to perfect her Hindi and acting, and media reporters often discussed how she had transformed herself from a "plump" duckling to a "swan" in the early 1970s.
 Rekha's credits to this transformation were yoga, a nutritious diet, and a regular, disciplined life.
 In 1983, her diet and yoga practice were published in a book called "Rekha's Mind and Body Temple".
 Rekha has no children.
 She is a self-proclaimed eggetarian.

-Anu Aggarwal recalls Rekha's compliment: "You have a face that we all try to achieve through makeup."
+In 2012, Rekha was nominated as a Member of Parliament to the Rajya Sabha, the upper house of the bicameral Parliament of India.
+She was appointed to the position by President Pratibha Patil on the recommendation of Prime Minister Manmohan Singh for her contribution in the field of art (in accordance with article 80 of the Constitution of India which allows the President to nominate 12 members to the House for their expertise in specific fields).
+Her tenure started on 27 April 2012 and ended on the same day in 2018.
+She took part in the Consumer Affairs, Food and Public Distribution committee, but, like with other nominated members, her six-year term concluded amidst criticism for her low attendance as well as minimal participation in the House.
+This concern had been previously raised with respect to Rekha and other nominated members during their incumbency, but several elected members came to their defense, asserting that the active presence of those nominated to the House was not obligatory and that they could contribute in other ways through their position.